alchemyplatform/aa-sdk/site/packages/aa-core/provider/sendTransaction.md

 If you don't want to wait for the UserOperation to mine, it's recommended to user [sendUserOperation](./sendUserOperation) instead.

-Currently, the only data being used from the Transaction Request object is `from`, `to`, `data` and `value`.
+Note that `to` field of transaction is required, and among other fields of transaction, only `data`, `value`, `maxFeePerGas`, `maxPriorityFeePerGas` fields are considered if given.
 Support for other fields is coming soon.

 ## Usage